Student Handbook

 - Grammarly, an AI platform that assists with writing elements such as grammar, sentence structure, clarity, and citations.
 All graduate students have free access to Grammarly Premium

-In addition to RMCOEH resources, students enrolled in Weber State University have access to:
+Students enrolled in Weber State University have access to:

 - The Weber State Writing Center, which provides free in-person or virtual tutoring and writing assistance